The rooming accommodation manager/provider gives a Notice to leave to a resident when they want them to vacate the property by a certain date.

-The tenant can be asked to leave:
+The resident can be asked to leave:

 - during a periodic agreement (minimum notice applies)